John Lilburne: Agitation

-John Lilburne then began in earnest his campaign of agitation for freeborn rights, the rights that all Englishmen are born with, which are different from privileges bestowed by a monarch or a government.
+Lilburne then began in earnest his campaign of agitation for freeborn rights, the rights that all Englishmen are born with, which are different from privileges bestowed by a monarch or a government.
 He also advocated extended suffrage, equality before the law, and religious tolerance.
 His enemies branded him as a Leveller but Lilburne responded that he was a "Leveller so-called".
 To him it was a pejorative label which he did not like.
 He called his supporters "Agitators".
 It was feared that "Levellers" wanted to level property rights, but Lilburne wanted to level human basic rights which he called "freeborn rights".

-At the same time that John Lilburne began his campaign, another group led by Gerrard Winstanley styling themselves True Levellers (that became known as Diggers), advocated equality in property as well as political rights.
+At the same time that Lilburne began his campaign, another group led by Gerrard Winstanley styling themselves True Levellers (that became known as Diggers), advocated equality in property as well as political rights.

+Some recent scholarship suggests that Lilburne's role in the development of radical ideas may be more nuanced than traditionally thought.
+While Lilburne is often credited with originating key concepts, research by David Como indicates that ideas like the Norman yoke and the supremacy of the House of Commons were already circulating in radical circles before Lilburne began publishing on them.
+As Como argues, "...celebrated print propagandists were merely collating, synthesizing, and subtly reshaping ideas, programs, and assumptions which they knew from experience were widely shared in the radical parliamentarian circles they occupied."
+This suggests that Lilburne's contribution lay in systematizing and disseminating these ideas through his prolific pamphlet writing, exemplified by works like The Free Man's Freedom Vindicated.

 Putney Debates

 Lilburne was imprisoned from July to October 1645 for denouncing Members of Parliament who lived in comfort while the common soldiers fought and died for the Parliamentary cause.
 It was while he was incarcerated that he wrote his tract, England's Birthright Justified.

 In July 1646, he was imprisoned in the Tower of London for denouncing his former commander the Earl of Manchester as a traitor and Royalist sympathiser.
 It was the campaign to free him from prison which spawned the political party called the Levellers.
 Lilburne called them "Levellers so-called" because he viewed himself as an agitator for freeborn rights.

 The Levellers had a strong following in the New Model Army with whom his work was influential.
-When the army held the Putney Debates between 28 October and 11 November 1647, the debate centred upon a pamphlet influenced by the writings of John Lilburne called An Agreement of the People for a firm and present peace upon grounds of common right.
+When the army held the Putney Debates between 28 October and 11 November 1647, the debate centred upon a pamphlet influenced by the writings of Lilburne called An Agreement of the People for a firm and present peace upon grounds of common right.